Dassault Mirage 2000N/2000D: Upgrades

 Aircraft with the updated countermeasures system and capable of carrying both the ASMP-A missile and the Pod Reco NG will be redesignated "Mirage 2000N-K3".

 As it is forbidden to export them, they are being dismantled for parts with some being donated to French museums.
 3 remain with the DGA for testing.

+Currently, four aircraft are preserved: 305-116-CS, 336-116-BI, 337-116-BF, and 349-116-BM, all of which are in good condition with no missing parts.